Singin' the Blues

-Singin' the Blues is the first LP album by American bluesman B.B.
+Singin' the Blues is the first LP album by American blues musician B.B.
 King, released in 1957 by the Bihari brothers on their Crown budget label.
 It is a compilation album whose songs were issued between 1951 and 1956 on singles by RPM Records and most had reached the Top 10 on Billboard's Race/R&B singles charts.
 King continued to perform and record several of the songs throughout his career, such as "Every Day I Have the Blues", "Woke Up This Morning", and "Sweet Little Angel".

 Critical reception

 Billboard (June 10, 1957): "One of the better r.&b. artists, a goodly portion of B.B.
 King's hits have been put together in this set.
 B.B.'s country blues vocal style, together with his frenetic guitar method, is enough to sell the r.&b. market.
 Price here is the attraction, too."

 In an overview for AllMusic, critic Bill Dahl called it "absolutely seminal material; his classic hits."
 The Penguin Guide to Blues Recordings says that it is “self-evidently a near-faultless album.”